You can now use your Canadian Dental Care Plan (CDCP)

 2. Restorative care:

-Other procedure such as: Root canals, Crowns, Complete and partial dentures may need to wait until November 2024 before being approved.
+Other procedure such as: Root canals, Crowns, Complete and partial dentures may need to wait for approval.